There are 4 separate appointments, all located at OSU’s main campus. Each appointment lasts approximately 3 to 4.5 hours.

-Screening: A 10-15 minute screening over the phone to ensure eligibility.
+Screening: A 20-40 minute screening over the phone or online (link below) to ensure eligibility.

 Clinical Interviews: A mix of in-person and online questionnaires covering a broad range of psychological and health related measures.